Our Equality Ethos

 - Everyone has a responsibility to promote and support good relations between all local communities

-- Services are fully accessible - easy to get to
+- Services are fully accessible for everyone

 - The workforce reflects the community we serve